nicolasespiau/mongouniversity-m103/README.md

 ## How it works

-:warning: **If you work on this lab from scratch (without having done the previous ones) then don't forget to create the application user.
-Script in `cmd.sh`**
+:warning: **If you work on this lab from scratch (without having done the previous ones) you will have to run `sh /shared/cmd.sh` on the container**

 First build the image:
 ```bash